 Young Hatter attended school in his hometown, Charles Town, West Virginia.
 In addition to his regular school studies, he learned carpentry, house framing, and became a skilled mechanic who could construct machines and make plows.
-He continued this work into his adult life and in 1893 at the age of 37 received the patent for an intricate machine that improves the harvesting of Indian corn.
+He continued this work into his adult life and in 1893, at the age of 37, received the patent for an intricate machine that improves the harvesting of Indian corn.

-Returning to Harper’s Ferry that year, Hatter rejoined the faculty at Storer College where he taught Latin, Greek, and Mathematics.
+Returning to Harper’s Ferry that year, Hatter rejoined the faculty at Storer College, where he taught Latin, Greek, and Mathematics.
 He also started the Storer Industrial Department and oversaw the construction of the main campus.
-Three years after his return, Hatter was named to the Storer College Board of Trustees serving until 1906.
+Three years after his return, Hatter was named to the Storer College Board of Trustees, serving until 1906.

 Hatter was also politically active.
 In 1892 he became the first African American in West Virginia to receive the Republican nomination for the West Virginia House of Delegates.
 He frequently attended county, state and national GOP Conventions and campaigned for other party candidates.

-By World War I, however, Hatter was authorized by Democratic President Woodrow Wilson to be a Four Minute Man.
-During the four minute intermission at theaters these men would stand before audiences and speak in support of the president’s policies.
+During World War I, Hatter was authorized by Democratic President Woodrow Wilson to be a “Four Minute Man.”
+During the four-minute intermission at theaters, these men would stand before audiences and speak in support of the president’s policies.